How to set up your own DNS server

 Click the gear button and go to the IPv4 tab.

-Next to DNS, disable the Automatic toggle.
+Next to DNS, turn off the Automatic toggle.

 In the DNS field, enter the Meshnet IP of the dnsmasq device and the DNS of another provider, separated by a comma.